- Adding glyphs using the Add Glyphs sheet

 acutemust have an anchor named

-Assigning a unicode value to a glyph name:
+It’s also possible to assign a unicode value to a glyph:

 When a glyph is deleted from the font, it is also automatically removed from